Friday, June 13, 2025

 Why Is It Important to Consult Your Doctor Before Weight Loss?

-Setting realistic goals is about matching your plan to your body’s needs.
-Doctors say losing 1-2 pounds a week is best.
-For those who are very overweight, losing 3-5 pounds at first is safe.
+Setting realistic goals involves changing your plan to fit your body’s ability.
+Doctors recommend losing 1-2 pounds a week, but it is okay for the deeply overweight to lose 3-5 pounds at first.

 • High blood pressure: Exercise plans must align with heart health.